andlo/ZZZ-remote-debug-skill/README.md

 THEIA IDE is already setup so you just have to start debug from debug menu

-When finish debugging SAY "End debug adaptor" and skill restore single_thread settings and restart mycroft.skills service
+When finish debugging say "End debug adaptor" and skill restore single_thread settings and restart mycroft.skills service

 [https://github.com/Microsoft/ptvsd](https://github.com/Microsoft/ptvsd)

-### This skills requeue using the dev branch
+### This skills requeue using mycroft.core dev branch

 ### launch.json
 To use the debug adaptor from THEIA IDE or VS Code make sure ou use Python